How will logistics recover when Corona is over?

 Data, data and even more data

 A logical consequence of the data-driven way of working is the possibility to make adjustments to the visible data.
 The dependence on logistics partners has also proved to be a bottleneck for companies in China.
 By spreading shipments across various parts of the supply chain with different carriers, the risk can be spread over several factors.
 The data from the control tower should then show which choices perform better, but also which developments or experiences can be anticipated in the future.
 This data-driven way of working makes it possible to make better and smarter choices in the event of a subsequent crisis.

 Wuunder can help

-This survey also found that 90% of surveyed companies want to reduce the risks in their logistics processes.
-That is exactly what we have been working hard on lately.
-This is how we try to be the control tower that BCI talks about.
+This research also showed that 90% of the companies surveyed want to reduce risks in their logistics processes.
+That is exactly what we have been working hard on recently.
+In this way we try to be the control tower that BCI is talking about.
 Wuunder proactively tracks all your shipments and we keep a close eye on every shipment from collection to delivery.
 When something goes wrong somewhere in the shipping process such as delays, an address incorrectly filled in by the recipient or when a shipment has not been collected, we will immediately contact the carrier to resolve this.
 That these Control Tower service normally only given by carriers to very large companies such as Apple or Coca Cola, proves how special it is.
-For recipients it is the ultimate service that we speak of “Warmly received”.
+For recipients it is the ultimate service that we speak of "Warmly received".

 This service is available free of charge when you use Wuunder's convenient transport contracts.
 Of course it is also possible to activate this service on your own transport contract.